Al-Qaeda–Islamic State conflict: The Kuje prison break case

-Major Conflict
+Major conflicts

-JNIM-ISGS war
+JNIM–ISGS war

-The JNIM-ISGS war is an ongoing armed conflict between Jama'at Nasr al-Islam wal Muslimin (JNIM) and the Islamic State – Sahil Province (ISGS), the Sahelian branches of al-Qaeda and the Islamic State respectively.
-Since ISGS' formation in October 2016 and the creation of the JNIM coalition in 2017, the two groups had been described as the Sahelien exception or Sahelien anomaly: despite the global war between al-Qaeda and Islamic State affiliates since the latter's splinter from the former in 2014, both ISGS and JNIM have ignored each other and in rare cases worked together against Malian, Nigerien, Burkinabe, French, and international governments and non-Islamist militias until 2020.
+The JNIM–ISGS war is an ongoing armed conflict between Jama'at Nasr al-Islam wal Muslimin (JNIM) and the Islamic State – Sahil Province (ISGS), the Sahelian branches of al-Qaeda and the Islamic State, respectively.
+Since ISGS's formation in October 2016 and the creation of the JNIM coalition in 2017, the two groups had been described as the Sahelien exception or Sahelien anomaly: despite the global war between al-Qaeda and Islamic State affiliates since the latter's splinter from the former in 2014, both ISGS and JNIM have ignored each other and in rare cases worked together against Malian, Nigerien, Burkinabe, French, and international governments and non-Islamist militias until 2020.

 The first ideological split between the two groups began in early 2019, but intensified in the summer 2020 due to a variety of factors.
 JNIM press releases in 2019 attempted to mend the split between the two jihadists groups and called for unity, but by early 2020, JNIM began calling the ISGS "khawarij", a pejorative term for a historical group of Muslims whom fought against the first Caliphate for inconclusive reasons.
 The ideological split was fueled by more confrontational propaganda after ISGS became an official province of the Islamic State under ISWAP in early 2019, and propaganda outlets fell under ISWAP control.
 ISGS referred to JNIM leaders Iyad Ag Ghaly and Amadou Koufa as allied with the Malian government to fight the ISGS, and accused them of starting a war.

 Islamic State–Taliban conflict

-The Islamic State–Taliban conflict is an ongoing insurgency waged by the Islamic State – Khorasan Province (IS-KP) against the Taliban regime in Afghanistan.
-The conflict initially began when both operated as rival insurgent groups in Nangarhar; since the formation of the Taliban's state in 2021, IS-KP members have enacted a campaign of terrorism targeting both civilians and assassinating Taliban members using hit-and-run tactics.
+The Islamic State–Taliban conflict is an ongoing insurgency waged by the Islamic State – Khorasan Province (IS–KP) against the Taliban regime in Afghanistan.
+The conflict initially began when both operated as rival insurgent groups in Nangarhar; since the formation of the Taliban's state in 2021, IS–KP members have enacted a campaign of terrorism targeting both civilians and assassinating Taliban members using hit-and-run tactics.
 The group have also caused incidents and attacks across the border in Pakistan.

 Battle of Darzab (1st)

-On 26 April, ISIL kidnapped 3 drug dealers in Darzab that were to have an opium deal with the Taliban.
-Taliban repeatedly asked ISIL to release the captives, but the later refused, leading the Taliban to gather forces in Darzab.
+On 26 April, ISIL kidnapped three drug dealers in Darzab that were to have an opium deal with the Taliban.
+Taliban repeatedly asked ISIL to release the captives, but the latter refused, leading the Taliban to gather forces in Darzab.
 After that, ISIL attacked the Taliban killing 79 Taliban fighters, wounding another 57, and capturing another 60.
 Among the dead Taliban fighters were three commanders, Sheikh Hamidullah, the Taliban district chief for Qush Tapa district and Tawakkal, Shahzada Mazlomyar, and Mohibullah.
 One Taliban commander was also among the captured, named Haji Nokur.
-Also, 15 ISIL fighter killed, and 12 wounded.
+Also, 15 ISIL fighters killed, and 12 wounded.
 ISIL captured most of Darzab from Taliban, along with Qush Tapa during the fighting.